-Powerfact: Your job is to clear the fog and to help him see his choices, so that way he can choose wisely.
+Your job is to clear the fog and to help people see choices, so that they can make smart decisions for their families.

 The first thing I always say to new real estate agents is this: you should never close people, you should coach them.
 When you coach somebody rather than close, and this is a really important distinction, you find out the details of what their commitment really is rather than think about just the listing.

 How to “Lift The Fog” for Buyers and Sellers

 You should know, by asking the right questions and being really present with someone, what is going on in their life, and what they want to accomplish.
 Your job is to clear the fog and to help people see choices, so that they can choose wisely and knowledgably.
 When you’re coaching people you are centered on their needs — not three steps ahead in your listing presentation.
 That’s one of the reasons we like to call it a real estate listing conversation, not a real estate listing presentation.
 We don’t want you “presenting” – we want you present in the conversation.

 Here’s what happens: when somebody has a lot of things going on, or a lot of choices to decide between, they are going to feel anxious.
 They can feel overwhelmed.
 I want you to picture filling up a jar with half dirt, half water, then shaking it up.
 All you see is mud, right?
 You can’t see anything clearly.
 That’s what it is like when someone gets anxious and there are too many things happening at once and there is not any clear direction.
 The view — gets muddy.

 Now picture putting the jar down and letting the contents settle, and eventually, the water and the dirt separate and the dirt settles on the bottom.
 Now you can see through the clear water again.